-Join us for four energizing and engaging presentations focused around birding and conservation.
+Join us for energizing and engaging presentations focused around birding and conservation.

-Presented in partnership with the Chicago Ornithological Society and the Chicago Audubon Society, this special series features four unique speakers with very different backgrounds and experiences in the birding community.
-From the impact of forest management to birding "big years," this series offers something for everyone.
+Presented in partnership with the Chicago Ornithological Society and the Chicago Audubon Society, this special series features a variety of unique speakers with very different backgrounds and experiences in the birding community.
+From shorebird conservation to hawk migration, this series offers something for everyone.

 All presentations include museum exploration starting at